Frequently asked Questions

 Operating Hours

-We are open 6 days a week Thursday to Tuesday (CLOSED WEDNESDAY) from 8.00am to 6.00pm (although bookings are essential).
-We are operating most public holidays.
+We are open 6 days a week Thursday to Tuesday (CLOSED WEDNESDAY) from 8.00am to 3.00pm — bookings are essential.
+We operate most public holidays except Christmas and New Year’s Day.

 Where to go for your Babinda kayak trip?